-Investment income (loss) is shown net of related expenses on the consolidated statements of operations and changes in net assets.
-Investment related administrative expenses were \$8,474 and \$7,176 for the years ended December 31, 2019 and 2018, respectively.
+Investment income is shown net of related expenses on the consolidated statements of operations and changes in net assets.
+Investment related administrative expenses were \$7,629 and \$8,474 for the years ended December 31, 2020 and 2019, respectively.

 Liquidity and Availability